lawfareblog/hacking-cybersecurity/README.md

 #### Log In to Kali Linux

 You may have to [restart your system](https://www.youtube.com/watch?v=p85xwZ_OLX0) to make sure virtualization drivers are loaded by your OS.
-Once you can boot Kali Linux, please log in with:
+Once you can boot Kali Linux, please log in.
+If you have installed Kali via the [VirtualBox VM method we recommend](https://www.kali.org/get-kali/#kali-virtual-machines), the default credentials are:

 * username: `kali`
 * password: `kali`